animeshw/MiniSTL/README.md

 - **Constructor and Operator Overloading**: Demonstrates constructor overloading, copy constructors, move constructors, copy assignment operators, and move assignment operators, adhering to the Rule of Five for resource management.

-- **Exception Handling**: Incorporates exception handling mechanisms for operations such as out-of-bounds access, enhancing robustness and providing informative error messages.

-- **Memory Management**: Focuses on low-level memory management and includes include guards to prevent multiple inclusions, ensuring efficient resource allocation and deallocation.

 - **Type Traits and SFINAE**: Utilizes type traits and the SFINAE (Substitution Failure Is Not An Error) principle for creating type-safe interfaces and conditional template behavior.

 - **Functors and Function Overloading**: Supports functors and function overloading to provide flexibility in algorithm implementations and enhance code expressiveness.